 Pitfalls to Avoid

-Check out our articles on [Networking for job seekers] and [How to update your LinkedIn Profile for recruiters]
+Check out our articles on networking for job seekers and how to get recruiters to notice you.{target=“_blank” rel=“noopener”}

 Final Thought: Practice Makes Perfect